apokryphus/advanced-combat-system/README.md

   </div>

 ## 2. FISTS
-When Armiger Mode or Focus Mode is selected, there are three options for fists, available for selection in the Main Settings menu:
+When Armiger Mode, Focus Mode, or Hybrid Mode is selected, there are three options for fists, available for selection in the Main Settings menu:
 - Normal fists
 - Vampire claws
 - Shockwave fists